-As required under the Dodd-Frank Wall Street Reform and Consumer Protection Act and Section 14A of the Exchange Act, our Board is submitting a "Say on Pay" proposal for shareholder consideration.
-While the vote on Named Executive Officer compensation is non-binding and solely advisory in nature, our Board and the Compensation Committee will review the voting results.
+As required under the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") and Section 14A of the Securities Exchange Act of 1934 (referred to as the "Exchange Act"), our Board is submitting a "Say on Pay" proposal for shareholder consideration.
+While the vote on Named Executive Officer compensation is nonbinding and solely advisory in nature, our Board and the Compensation Committee will review the voting results.
 If there are a significant number of negative votes, we will seek to understand the concerns that influenced the vote and expect to address them in making future decisions about our executive compensation programs.

-Currently, advisory "Say on Pay" votes are scheduled to be held once every year.
-The next advisory vote on Named Executive Officer compensation is expected to occur at our 2017 Annual Meeting.
+Currently advisory "Say on Pay" votes are scheduled to be held once every year.
+It is anticipated that the next Say on Pay vote will occur at our 2019 Annual Meeting.